pzembrod/cc64/Runtime-libs.md

 ; downwards.
 The statics' initialization values are stored by the ; compiler from code.last and in reversed order.
 Your initialization ; routine should copy (code.last) to (init.last) - 1, (code.last) + 1 to
 ; (init.last) - 2 and so an.
-Mark: there may be no static variables, ; then init.first will be equal to init.last.
+Mind: there may be no static variables, ; then init.first will be equal to init.last.
            jmp (zp)   ; Just have this explicitly standing here; it is ; used to emulate jsr (zp). zp is the second zero